-Conversely, in her response to the motion for a summary judgment, Sanders argued that
+Conversely, in her response to the motion for a summary judgment, Sanders argued that manufactured by a specific manufacturer was present at the plaintiff's job site."

 "[a]ny assertion by [Vanderbilt] in this case that [Sanders] is required to show ... that Mr. Sanders worked directly with or in close proximity to an asbestos-containing product of the defendants which was a substantial factor in causing his asbestos-related injury fails in light of the Alabama Supreme Court's findings in Sheffield."